MortenHarding/docker-mvs38j/README.md

 # docker-mvs38j
-Build Docker container with MVS TK5 and c3270

-Use the shell script to build a new image
+Build new Docker image with MVS TK5 and c3270 using the shell script

 ```sh
 ./buildImage.sh